International Treaty on Plant Genetic Resources for Food and Agriculture

 Latin America and Caribbean: Brazil, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, Paraguay, Peru, St. Lucia, Trinidad and Tobago, Uruguay, Venezuela

 The Treaty’s website is available in English, French, and Spanish.

 Potentially interested grant applicants may want to contact the Treaty’s national focal points for information and guidance.

 The Secretariat of the ITPGRFA is hosted by the Food and Agriculture Organization of the United Nations, Rome.
-Contact Us offers complete information.
+FAO provides contact information for the ITPGRFA Secretariat.

 Last Profile Review